Guidelines for Employees

 - Childcare services – see also ‘Further information’ below

 - Residential services or accommodation for children or vulnerable persons

 - Treatment, therapy or counselling services for children or vulnerable persons

 - Provision of leisure, sporting or physical activities to children or vulnerable persons

 - Promotion of religious beliefs

-Please complete the form (NVB1), guidelines for completion are outlined on the form itself.
+Please complete the NVB1 form which you may obtain from Ruth Meehan.
+Guidelines for completion of the form are outlined on the document itself.

-An original completed copy of this document must be returned to the following office:
+An original completed copy of the NVB1 form must be returned to the following office:

 Royal Irish Academy of Music